IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

     *   The core RAG pipeline is now functional and capable of ingesting data, retrieving relevant chunks, and generating answers with source attribution.
     *   **Enhancement (6/6/2025):** The RAG pipeline was significantly enhanced by implementing hierarchical chunking for Markdown, specific `task_type` usage for `text-embedding-004` (distinguishing between document and query embeddings), and an improved LLM prompt template.
 These changes optimize retrieval accuracy and contextual understanding.
     *   **Enhancement (6/6/2025):** Implemented metadata filtering capabilities.
 This involved updating `embedding_processor.py` to parse frontmatter (including `published_at` date conversion), `vector_store_manager.py` to handle flattened metadata for deletion, and confirming the correct Atlas Vector Search index definition for filtering on root-level fields.
-*   **Milestone 4: Backend & Knowledge Base Completion** - Completed 6/7/2025
+*   **Milestone 4: Backend & Knowledge Base Completion (MVP Feature 1: Litecoin Basics & FAQ)** - Completed 6/7/2025
     *   **Data Source CRUD API:** Implemented a full suite of CRUD API endpoints (`/api/v1/sources`) for managing data sources, providing a foundational mechanism for controlling the knowledge base.
     *   **Full Knowledge Base Ingestion:** Successfully ingested and validated the entire (initial 7 articles and 4 deep research articles) knowledge base, including `articles` and `deep_research` content, resolving multiple bugs in the process.
-Contributors needed for the knowledge base.
     *   **Advanced Metadata Filtering:** Enhanced the vector search index to support filtering on all available metadata fields, enabling more powerful and granular queries.
     *   With these tasks completed, the entire backend and data pipeline for the MVP FAQ feature is now functional and validated.
-The project's focus now shifts to frontend UI development.
 *   **Milestone 6: AI-Integrated Knowledge Base CMS Development - Phase 1: Core Setup & Basic Content Management (`CMS-IMP-001`)** - Completed 6/9/2025
     *   **Core Setup:** Integrated selected frontend technologies (Tiptap, React Hook Form with Zod, ShadCN) into the Next.js application.
     *   **Basic Article CRUD:** Developed basic article CRUD API endpoints (`/api/v1/articles`) in the FastAPI backend, capable of creating, reading, updating, and deleting article data in MongoDB.
 Frontend components for article creation/editing (including frontmatter form and Tiptap editor) were developed and connected to the backend API.
     *   **Initial Authentication:** Implemented initial JWT-based authentication for CMS access, including login and registration endpoints.
     *   **Basic User Roles:** Defined basic user roles (e.g., Writer, Editor) for core CMS actions.
+    *   This milestone corresponds to Feature 6 in the "Key Features & User Stories" section.